ANDREI CERVANTES

 THE OUTCOME

-A formulaic, packaged set of exercises and techniques to help even the least experienced practitioners confidently “Enter the Loop” of Enterprise Design Thinking.
-To translate challenges and tasks into something the framework can immediately be applied to.
+A methodical, packaged set of exercises and techniques to help the least experienced practitioners confidently “Enter the Loop” of Enterprise Design Thinking — translating day-to-day challenges and tasks into something the framework can immediately be applied to.
 No matter what’s being worked on and how far it’s progressed.
-Enabling all to simply jump in and apply the framework without reservation.
+Enabling all to easily jump in and apply the framework without reservation.

 THE QUESTION